jevymira/MataTeams/api/readme.md

 ```

 2. Have PostgreSQL running.
-3. To create and seed a local database for `Identity.API`... (disregard any connection error)
+3. Create and seed a local database for `Identity.API`... (disregard any connection error)
    * **Rider**: (right-click) Entity Framework Core > Update Database... > OK
    * **EF Core** tools CLI: `cd src/Identity.API` > `dotnet ef database update`
-4. Create `Teams.API` .NET User Secrets copy over most all of the same values, except for:
+4. Create another `secrets.json` for `Teams.API` and copy over most of the same values from `Identity.API`, except for:
    * The `Database` defined in the connection string.
-It should differ, i.e., `matateams` without the `_identity` postfix.
+It should differ, e.g., `matateams` without the `_identity` postfix.
 This will produce a separate table, matching the intended architecture and making error resolution in the next section less painful.
    * `IdentityGuid`, which should be the identifier of the `ApplicationUser` seeded in the previous step to the table `AspNetUsers`.
 Query the `AspNetUsers` table in your local identity database for this value, e.g, run `SELECT "Id" FROM "AspNetUsers";`.

 ```